Naomi Osaka Case: Striking A Balance Between Media Obligations & Mental Health Concerns

 - Private investment into sport - what governing bodies need to know

 - M&A in Sports: has COVID-19 moved the goalposts?

 - What Effect Could The Unionisation Of Influencers Have On Gaming Content Creators (Inc. Sports Stars)?

-Nick Humphreys is a Partner at Pennington Manches Cooper's London office specialising in both contentious and non-contentious employment work.
+Nick is a partner in the London office specialising in both contentious and non-contentious employment work.
 He has particular expertise in the international aspects of employment law, industrial relations law and in the employment aspects of sport – particularly professional football.
-He advises on a wide range of HR problems, policies and strategy including the management of large-scale business reorganisations.
+He advises on a wide range of HR problems, policies and strategy including the management of large-scale business re-organisations.